ianh8899/react-hono-auth-starter/README.md

 ## Features

 - **React** for the frontend.
+- **Tailwind CSS** for styling.
 - **Hono** as the backend framework.
 - **Better Auth** for authentication and session management.
+- **Sqlite** wil be used as the Database for better-auth but you can choose the db of your choice for anything else.
 - Pre-configured with TypeScript for type safety.

 ## Prerequisites